University of Scranton Study Abroad Policies

 A. Academic and Financial Eligibility

 - Students wishing to study abroad will normally have a cumulative grade point average (GPA) of 2.8 and meet the minimum GPA requirements of the receiving institution.
-Students who are in Panuska College of Professional Studies who have less than a 3.0 cumulative GPA must request permission to study abroad from the Associate Dean of the College, Dr.Victoria Castellanos.
+Students who are in Panuska College of Professional Studies (PCPS) who have less than a 3.0 cumulative GPA must request permission to study abroad from the Associate Dean of the College, Dr.Victoria Castellanos if they wish to go abroad for a semester.
+PCPS students who wish to study abroad for an intersession or a summer session must have a least a 2.80 GPA to study abroad.

 - Students with less than the required University of Scranton GPA may request permission to study abroad through their Dean’s Office.
 If the Dean of the College approves the study proposal, the student may apply for a study abroad program they are qualified for.